How to watch Neon Genesis Evangelion in order – including the Rebuild movies

 Do (Not) Worry: we've got the complete Evangelion watch order right here

-As such, it can be tough to figure out how to watch Neon Genesis Evangelion in order if it's your first time through.
-To help, we'll clear up everything so you can experience Shinji's story from start to Impact-ful finish.
-That includes the full picture of the original Neon Genesis Evangelion anime, the four Rebuild movies, and everything else, skippable or otherwise.
+As you can imagine, you might need a guide if you're watching Neon Genesis Evangelion in order for the first time.
+To help, we'll paint the full picture of the original Neon Genesis Evangelion anime, End of Evangelion, the four Rebuild movies, and everything else, skippable or otherwise.

 For more, be sure to check out the best anime to watch right now (a certain Neon Genesis Evangelion makes the cut) as well as a larger look at the new anime in 2024.
-We also have guides to Bleach: Thousand-Year Blood War part 3, Jujutsu Kaisen season 3, and One-Punch Man season 3.
+We also have guides to Jujutsu Kaisen season 3, the Chainsaw Man movie, and One-Punch Man season 3.

-How to watch Neon Genesis Evangelion in order – show, End of Evangelion, and Rebuild movies
+How to watch Neon Genesis Evangelion in order – anime, End of Evangelion, and Rebuild movies

 - Neon Genesis Evangelion episodes 1-26 [1995-1996]